redhead/Cached/README.md

 - key (string) - the key under which the return value is stored in the cache storage
 - profile (string) - the name of the cache profile to use, defaults to 'default' (see below)
 - expire (string) - specifies the time the cache will expire
-- sliding (boolean) - if the sliding feature be used
+- sliding (boolean) - if the sliding feature should be used
 - tags (array) - tags for clearing the cache
 - files (array) - the paths to files that will trigger the cache expiration when edited
 - priority (integer) - the priority number